arun-is/tachyons-color-palette-generator/README.md

 # tachyons-color-palette-generator

-This generator will take a set of colors and generate shades and tints for colro, border-color and background-color in a tachyons style syntax.
+This generator will take a set of colors and generate shades and tints for color, border-color and background-color in a tachyons style syntax.

 ## Install
 * Install node